opencog/learn/README-Meaning.md

 because the LG parser prefers to work with sentences, and its not clear what will happen if we just feed it 30 contiguous words...

-Perhaps we need an explicit ellipses marker, to indicate the begining and end of the window to the parser.
+Perhaps we need an explicit ellipses marker, to indicate the beginning and end of the window to the parser.
 The explicit ellipsis will act as a source or sink for all unconnected disjuncts near the window edge.

-With ellipsis markers, we can then add a gaurd window, say 3 or 5 words before/after the ellipsis, where pairs won't be counted, because the chosen disjuncts are nasty because they're disturbed by the ellipses.
+With ellipsis markers, we can then add a guard window, say 3 or 5 words before/after the ellipsis, where pairs won't be counted, because the chosen disjuncts are nasty because they're disturbed by the ellipses.
 This seems like the best idea!
 Except we need to ... code this up.